 Animal Husbandry Program

 In 2011, the animal husbandry program focused on continuing the transfer of knowledge and technology and on reinforcing the cooperation and synergy among programs already running.
-The synergy emerged from the increased cooperation between the Jayasakti Mandiri Foundation (Yayasan Jayasakti Mandiri/YJM) as the manager of the animal husbandry program in two villages in the lowland area (Wangirja-SP IX and Utikini Baru-SP XII) and the manager of the Rural Income Generating Activities (RIGA) program run by LPMAK.
+The synergy emerged from the increased cooperation between the Jayasakti Mandiri Foundation (Yayasan Jayasakti Mandiri/YJM) as the manager of the animal husbandry program in two villages in the lowland area (Wangirja-SP IX and Utikini Baru-SP XII) and the manager of the Rural Income Generating Activities (RIGA) program run by YPMAK.

 Agriculture and Food Security Program